iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_expires_from_now(qdb_handle_t handle, const char * alias, qdb_time_t expiry_delta)

-    Sets the expiry time of an existing :term:`entry` from the quasardb cluster.
+    Sets the expiry time of an existing entry from the quasardb cluster.
 A value of zero means the entry expires as soon as possible.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).